-After spending much time researching brewing practices and visiting some of the most well-known Trappist breweries, Spencer Trappist Brewery opened its doors in 2013 becoming the United States’ first, and currently only, ITA-recognized Trappist brewery.
+After spending much time researching brewing practices and visiting some of the most well-known Trappist breweries, Spencer Trappist Brewery opened its doors in 2013 becoming the United States’ first, and currently (Editor’s note: this article was originally published in August 2015) only, ITA-recognized Trappist brewery.

 We had a chance to speak with Father Isaac, Director of the Spencer Brewery, and we asked him for a few Trappist brewing tips to share with homebrewers.

 Before jumping into the homebrewing tips, Fr.
 Isaac made it a point to emphasize that “Trappist” is not so much a specific style of beer, but simply designates the place where a particular ale was brewed, in this case in a Trappist monastery with a living community of monks.